“Use your time and use it well, for what matters most to you.”

 There’s a chapter in Teva’s book called “The Dead Bird” that recounts the time she found a dead songbird by the side the road.
 Young Teva was bewitched by “the roughness of its skin, the smooth symmetry of its feathers, the dull glass of its inert eyes.”
 By the unexpected magic of such a close encounter with the natural world, of a creature’s vulnerability and of her power to protect its dignity, even in death.

-No surprise, then, that Teva continues to find magic and rebirth in nature.
+No surprise, then, that she continues to find magic and rebirth in nature.
 In September 2014, she joined Young Adult Cancer Canada to climb the mountain in Newfoundland and Labrador’s Gros Morne National Park.
 The expedition was incredibly life affirming and empowering.

 Still, Teva prepared to take the trip.
 She had a backup plan: a friend was coming along in case she needed help carrying her bag.
 But by the time September came around, she’d healed from surgery, the radiation had significantly minimized the pain in her bones, and she’d found a “super-light backpack” at Mountain Equipment Co-op that placed most of the bag’s weight on her hips instead of her back (“They were really helpful!”).

-“In the end, I was able to carry my own things,” says Teva.
+“In the end, I was able to carry my own things,” she says.
 “That feeling of climbing a mountain completely under my own strength—my body, my ability—which was so much greater than it had been for such a long time, that was hugely, hugely empowering.
 Climbing a literal mountain, not just a figurative one but a literal mountain, it’s powerful.
 It does something to your sense of self, and to your sense of what’s possible—and at that time I had been feeling like not much was possible.
 So it was a tremendous help in getting me back up to my natural optimistic self.”

 This July, Teva and David will embark on another wilderness adventure.
 They’re planning a trip that has long been at the top of Teva’s bucket list: to South Africa and Kruger National Park.